giobaski/flutter_test/README.md

 ## Expensio
-Money manager: easy and user-friendly mobile application for tracking of your daily expenses.
+Easy and user-friendly mobile application for tracking of your daily expenses.

 ## Build